 Hello Family & Friends!

-Spring has finally arrived and Team 'I Hear You Daddy' is ready once again to walk on behalf of Cacey and Lola, and all people with hearing loss on May 12!
-This is our fifth year participating in the Walk4Hearing, and our team has raised over $17K thanks to your continued support!
+Team 'I Hear You Daddy' is ready once again to walk on behalf of Cacey and Lola, and all people with hearing loss on May 11!
+This is our sixth year participating in the Walk4Hearing, and our team has raised over $21K thanks to your continued support!

 DID YOU KNOW:

-WHY WE WALK: Our daughters, Cacey (7) and Lola (4) were both born with bilateral, sensorineural hearing loss.
+WHY WE WALK: Our daughters, Cacey (8) and Lola (5) were both born with bilateral, sensorineural hearing loss.
 We participate in the Walk4Hearing because we want Cacey and Lola to know that they are not alone.
-They get to see others like themselves and it is helpful for the girls (and Brian and I) to know there are a lot of good people out there who care about the hearing loss community.
+They get to see others like themselves and it is helpful for our family to know there are a lot of good people out there who care about the hearing loss community.
 We walk to help make sure that everyone with hearing loss has access to the services, information, and support they need to live a full life just like Cacey and Lola.

-ABOUT THE WALK: On Saturday, May 12 at 11:00 am (registration is at 10:00 am), we will be participating in the HLAA's 5K Westchester/Rockland Walk4Hearing at FDR Park in Yorktown Heights.
-Please join our team, 'I Hear You Daddy' (click on my personal page below) on behalf of Cacey and Lola, and show your support by walking with us and/or donating.
+ABOUT THE WALK: On Saturday, May 11 at 11:00 am (registration is at 10:00 am), we will be participating in the HLAA's 5K Westchester/Rockland Walk4Hearing at FDR Park in Yorktown Heights.
+Please join our team, 'I Hear You Daddy' on behalf of Cacey and Lola, and show your support by walking with us and/or donating.